 Water is the most natural way to detox your body.
 Use filtered or purified water, and keep your water intake up throughout the entire day.
 The ideal amount of water is at least 60 oz per day, and pacing that out rather than gulping down huge quantities in a couple of sittings is preferable.
 Try adding some lemon for its antioxidant properties.
 Speaking of antioxidants, dandelion tea, burdock root tea, and green tea are all high in antioxidants and are reported to aid in liver function, helping to expel toxins.

 Something as simple as bouncing on the balls of your feet or a mini trampoline for 10 or so minutes a few times a day can get your lymph system going and boost circulation.
-Exercise, yoga, and even gentle stretching can help too.
+Exercise, yoga, and stretching can help too.
 Just be sure to add to your water intake if you are exercising.

 Fiber can help move toxins through your digestive track.
-Natural fiber is available from fruits, vegetables and whole grains, but there are also plenty of fiber products on the market which you could add to your diet.
+Natural fiber is available from fruits, vegetables and whole grains, but there are also plenty of fiber products on the market that you could add to your diet.

 Epsom salt is made of magnesium sulfate, which is reported to help generate enzymes that can aid in ridding your body of toxins.
 In addition, the hot water of a bath opens your pores and encourages perspiration that also helps clear your body.

 While focusing on detoxing your body, many authorities believe it is best to steer clear of processed foods and sugars, as well as produce that has potentially been treated with pesticides and other chemicals.
 Buying foods labelled "organic" is one way to do that.
-Think also about what you put onto your body because many skin and hair care products are full of chemicals.
+Think also about what you put onto your body because many skin and hair care products are laden with chemicals.
 There are often organic options for these products as well.

 May 13 - 19, 2018 is National Women's Health Week.
 Carolina Breast Friends is marking the week by publishing simple tips that can help you and your loved ones improve wellness.
 Check our social media pages and the news section of this site for pointers to wellness tips.
 Find us on Facebook.